KumoCorp/kumomta/docs/changelog/main.md

   [remember_broken_tls](../reference/kumo/make_egress_path/remember_broken_tls.md)
   option to streamline dealing with sites with broken TLS.

-* We now also purge [memoize](../reference/kumo/memoize.md) and other TTL based LRU caches when the system is in a low-memory state.
+* We now also flush/purge rocksdb memtables/caches,
+  [memoize](../reference/kumo/memoize.md) and other TTL based LRU caches when the system is in a low-memory state.

 * New SPF validation function, [kumo.check_host](../reference/kumo.spf/check_host.md).
 Thanks to @djc! #83